Kingxukai/linux/Documentation/hwmon/sysfs-interface.rst

 `in[0-*]_rated_max`
 		Maximum rated voltage.

-Also see the Alarms section for status flags associated with voltages.
+Also see the woke Alarms section for status flags associated with voltages.

 ****